mikepricedev/weak-pool/readme.md

 This WeakPool library relies on some advanced JavaScript features to optimize object pooling and memory management.
 Here are the key ECMAScript features the library utilizes:

-### Private Class Members (Proposed in ECMAScript 2022)
+### Private Class Members (ECMAScript 2022)

-The library uses private class fields and methods, a feature proposed for ECMAScript 2022, to encapsulate data and internal behaviors within the `WeakPool` class, promoting better data protection and integrity.
+The library uses private class fields and methods to encapsulate data and internal behaviors within the `WeakPool` class, promoting better data protection and integrity.

 ### WeakRef and FinalizationRegistry (ECMAScript 2021)